oliviahankash/CE-UY3013-Unconfined-Compression-Test/README.md

 After the parameters are inputted, the program will continue to make the necessary calculations.
 It will also plot the curve of Stress vs. Vertical Strain.

 By the end of the program, the unconfined compression strength is determined.
 The sample will be classified according to its consistency classification and stated.
+It will also display the Stress vs. Vertical Strain plot.